Metal is as durable as time, and as fluid as a river, as rigid as a rock, or as flexible as a feather.

 Metals are among the most complex materials known.
 There are 46 base metals and thousands of alloys.
 Some harden when you hit them, some soften after they are heated (annealed), while others are hardened by heating and rapid cooling (tempering).
 Besides the obvious qualities of weight, color or cost, there are scores of other properties of metals, such as points of liquidus and solidus, the co-efficients of thermal expansion and of friction, and the ever popular modulus of elasticity.
 But you knew that....

 Alloys And Base Metals.
 Base metals are those which appear on the periodic table as elements.
 Alloys are combinations of metals, or metals and other elements.
 Copper, Gold, Iron and Aluminum are base metals, Brass, Bronze, and Steel are alloys.
 Any gold, other than 24 Karat, is an alloy.
 (Trivia question: Is 18K gold 50% gold or 75% gold?
 It's thought of as 3/4ths gold, which it is, by weight.
-But if you combine a one centimeter cube of gold, and an identical cube of copper, you will make 18K gold, because the gold is so much more dense.)
+But by volume, 18K gold is about 1/2 gold, because of its extreme density.)

 Alloys are created for many reasons, but usually to blend qualities inherent in the individuals: strength or hardness; corrosion resistance; color.
 Tin and Copper are the basic elements of the alloy which gave its name to the second great 'Age" of humans, the Bronze Age.
 This mixture created a metal which was very hard, impervious to weather, and quite beautiful.
 The next age, the Iron age, utilized an even more abundant metal and later made way for Steel, the defining metal of our time.
 Steel is a combination of Iron and carbon.
 Stainless Steel combines Iron, carbon, nickel, and chromium, in varying amounts depending on the qualities desired.